 (AP) Shares in Royal Mail have soared on their stock market debut, though small shareholders will have to wait until next week before they can reap any windfall.

-Two hours after the start of trading in London, Royal Mail's share price was trading 34 percent higher at 441 pence and over 125 million shares had changed hands, around 12.5 percent of the total issue.
+An hour after the start of trading in London, Royal Mail's share price was trading 34 percent higher at 443 pence.
 The shares were allocated to shareholders, large and small, at 330 pence.

-The government raised 1.72 billion pounds from the sale of a majority stake, which has put Royal Mail under private control for the first time in its 500-year history.
+The government will raise 1.72 billion pounds ($2.75 billion) from the sale of a majority stake which puts Royal Mail under private control for the first time in its 500-year history.